 The Core Competencies are widely used within public health workforce development efforts across the US.
-Data show that approximately 80% of state health departments, 60% of Tribal health organizations, 55% of local health departments, and 25% of territorial health departments use the Core Competencies.
-Since the release of the 2021 version, the Core Competencies have been accessed online nearly 100,000 times, with an additional 101,000 visits to resources and tools designed to support implementation of the competency set.
-In that same time period, Council staff have responded to 100 requests for assistance with the Core Competencies, serving 69 organizations in 29 states, DC, Canada, China, Tanzania, United Arab Emirates, and the United Kingdom.
+Data show that approximately 80% of state health departments, 43% of Tribal health organizations, 55% of local health departments, and 25% of territorial health departments use the Core Competencies.
+Since the release of the 2021 version, Council staff have responded to 100 requests for assistance with the Core Competencies, serving 70 organizations in 29 states, DC, Canada, China, Tanzania, the United Arab Emirates, and the United Kingdom.
 Numerous tools and resources have been developed and presentations and workshops delivered to raise awareness about the Core Competencies and assist public health professionals and organizations in using the Core Competencies for workforce development.